Old High German declension: Order of cases

 English grammars of Old High German often present the cases in the order NOM-ACC-GEN-DAT-INST.

 Strong vocalic declensions

 Note: Declensions are named according to their form in Proto-Germanic.
 Often intervening sound changes render the once transparent stem endings opaque, and the name may no longer make much sense synchronically.
+And even diachronically; the i-, ja-, and jō-stems lose their overt i’s in all inherited forms except the masculine and neuter nominative-accusative case during the ninth century.

 The -a declension

 This declension has as counterparts the second declension (us/um) of Latin and the omicron declension (os/on) of Greek.
 It contains masculine and neuter nouns.

 Examples of masculine nouns declined like tag "day": bërg "mountain", wëg "way", geist "spirit", himil "heaven", tiufal "devil", kuning "king".